 Before coming to Michigan, I did my undergraduate studies in physics and philosophy at Universidad de los Andes in Bogotá, Colombia, where I am originally from.

 My main line of research is on the philosophy/foundations of physics, especially quantum field theory.
 I coordinate the Foundations of Modern Physics interdisciplinary group at Michigan.
-I have broader interests in the history, philosophy (feminist philosophy of science, science and values), and social studies of science.
+I also have broader interests in the history, philosophy, and social studies of science, especially science and values and feminist philosophy of science (and of physics!).
 I am also interested in early Greek philosophy and science (Presocratics, Plato) and am an "affiliated student" in the program in Ancient Philosophy (meaning that I love the Greeks, but my colleagues love them even more).

 Fun fact: my Erdös number is 4 (me → Aiyalam P. Balachandran → Louis Hirsch Kauffman → Frank Harary → Paul Erdös)